impress-org/support-manual/documentation/management.md

 From this we know that a Documentation article related to the admin email setting needs to be updated.

-The Give Docs repository has an issue template that is very detailed and helpful, here.
+The GiveWP Docs repository has an issue template that is very detailed and helpful, here.
 It is in the team's best interest that everyone follows the issue template closely, so that documentation can get high-quality attention each day.

 ### Assigning Issues